Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: DLT-based applications to combat digital deception

-Shang et al. \cite{Shang2018} trace the source of news by keeping a ledger of timestamps and the connections between the different blocks.
+\item{Traceability and tracking services:} Shang et al. \cite{Shang2018} trace the source of news by keeping a ledger of timestamps and the links between the different blocks.
 The proposed procedure is as follows.
 First, when media are writing news, the related content, category and other information are uploaded to the blockchain.
 Then, in the process of communicating the news, it is recorded the release date, the hash value and the timestamp of the pre-block so that the chain structure can be formed.
 Third, when readers consume news, they can trace the source through the chain structure of the blockchain and the stored information.
 Although this scheme seems promising, the authors point out that the construction of the whole traceability system needs to be further explored.

-Another relevant proposal can be found in \cite{Hasan2019}, where the authors present an Ethereum-based solution for multimedia history tracking.
-The proposed architecture uses \ac{IPFS}, an Ethereum name service and a decentralized reputation system.
-In addition, smart contracts are used for permission management.
-Furthermore, the operational cost of smart contracts on an Ethereum network was evaluated in terms of Ether and Gas, concluding that the cost of all the used functions were less than \$\,0.1.
+Another relevant proposal can be found in \cite{Hasan2019}, where the authors present an Ethereum-based solution for multimedia history tracking that uses \ac{IPFS}, an Ethereum name service, a reputation system and smart contracts.